-The trek starts from Jomsom, a big town besides Kali Gandaki River and also the gateway to Mustang.
+The trek starts from Jomsom, a big town beside Kali Gandaki River and also the gateway to Mustang.
 After Kagbeni, small villages lay scattered throughout the valleys.
 Each village is then followed by a small pass.
-Dajong La Pass, Syangmochen La Pass, Nyi La Pass, and Muila Bhanjyang pass respectively offers views of next valleys, villages or passes that are ahead of them.
+Dajong La Pass, Syangmochen La Pass, Nyi La Pass, and Muila Bhanjyang Pass respectively offer views of the next valleys, villages or passes that are ahead of them.
 Muila Bhanjyang is the last pass before the oldest monastery of the region, Ghare Gomba.
-After Ghare Gomba, Charang is the next village, lying beneath the ruins of castle, previously inhabited by the previous Kings of Mustang.
+After Ghare Gomba, Charang is the next village, lying beneath the ruins of a castle, previously inhabited by the previous Kings of Mustang.
 The King now seasonally lives in Lo Manthang, the last stop of the trek.
-There are several other villages beyond Lo Manthang near Tibet boarder.
-Namgyal monastery and Chossar caves are the pick of the lot to look around when staying in Lo Manthang.
-Upper Mustang Trek return route is through the more remote villages of Yara and Gara, before finally getting to Muktinath,and thus connecting with the busy Annapurna Circuit trek.
+There are several other villages beyond Lo Manthang near the Tibet border.
+Namgyal Monastery and Chossar Caves are the pick of the lot to look around when staying in Lo Manthang.
+The Upper Mustang Trek return route is through the more remote villages of Yara and Gara, before finally getting to Muktinath, thus connecting with the busy Annapurna Circuit trek.
 Jomsom is also the ending point of the Upper Mustang Trek.

 Now a day’s Jomsom – Upper Mustang (Lo-Manthang) border of Nepal and Tibet (Korala) road excess is connected.
 These days we can drive along the Jomsom to Lo-Manthang (Mustang) by Jeep.
-Travelers who willing to visit in upper mustang but they have short time then now travelers can do jeep ride trip to Mustang.
-However, still upper mustang permits cost is $500 for 10 days valid even traveler do jeep ride short trip in Mustang.
+Travelers who are willing to visit the Upper Mustang but they have a short time then now travelers can do jeep ride trips to Mustang.
+However, still, upper Mustang permits cost $500 for 10 days valid even for travelers who do jeep ride short trips in Mustang.
 For biking, travelers can do a trip to Upper Mustang biking tours as well.
-Challenging and long biking trip can be done over Annapurna circuit to Upper Mustang mountain biking tour.
-Visit Himalaya Treks organizes biking trip to Annapurna Circuit and Upper Mustang as well.
-We are more than happy to provide mountain biking trip details upon clients request.
-Also, you may read our recent Upper Mustang trek reviews and you may look our recent upper Mustang trip videos on our YouTube channel.
+A challenging and long biking trip can be done over the Annapurna circuit to the Upper Mustang mountain biking tour.
+Visit Himalaya Treks organizes biking trips to Annapurna Circuit and Upper Mustang as well.
+We are more than happy to provide mountain biking trip details upon the client's request.
+Also, you may read our recent Upper Mustang Trek Reviews and you may look at our recent Upper Mustang trip videos on our YouTube channel.

 Day 01: Arrive in Kathmandu.
 (1338 meters).